 They came, it turned out, a few days before Jacob's 35th birthday.
 Sitting around slightly tipsy in his friend's ridiculous hotel room at le Parker Meridien, we opened the results on an iPad.
 Jacob examined his first.
 Then I opened mine.

 Though we didn't exactly laugh, it seemed almost like a punchline.
 Here, definitively, was proof: I am "more Jewish" than Jacob.

 We were relieved to find out, via the site's search, that we are not even sixth or seventh cousins — or, at least, that a search for either of our names as a relation on the other's profile revealed "no results."

 I was obviously happy about that, but a little disappointed to find that DNA Ancestry didn't seem to have a huge database of impressive and famous people we were related to.
 Nope, just other Jews in other towns.
 I guess Einstein never sent in the saliva sample.

-the results seemed to confirm what I already felt: something about me is simply "more Jewish" than Jesse.
+the results seemed to confirm what I already felt: something about me is simply "more Jewish" than Jacob.

 He would say, unabashedly, that's ridiculous.
 I would say, that for all of us, it's still complicated.